strvcom/ios-chat-component/README.md

  - initial _after core is created_
  - loading _after init when core tries to connect to service provider and setup all stuff_
  - connected _all loading work is done and core is ready to make its job_
- - connecting _when core is notified network goes off_
+ - connecting _when core is notified that network went off_

 ### Caching unsent messages